 Requires registration documents |

 Opening a Demat account is the first step toward participating in India’s financial markets.
 Whether you're a salaried professional, student investor, NRI, or corporate entity, there is a Demat account structure suited to your profile.
-Understanding the eligibility criteria, age limitations, required documentation, and compliance obligations ensures that your investment journey begins with clarity and confidence.
+Reviewing eligibility criteria, age limits, required documents, and regulatory conditions provides clarity on the account opening process.

 This content is for educational purposes only and the same should not be construed as investment advice.
 Bajaj Finserv Direct Limited shall not be liable or responsible for any investment decision that you may take based on this content.